LeaFrock/AspNetCore.Authentication.Basic/README.md

 ### Implement `IBasicUserAuthenticator`

-You must provide an implenmentation of `IBasicUserAuthenticator`.
+You must provide an implementation of `IBasicUserAuthenticator`.
 Take the following for example,

 ```csharp
     internal sealed class SampleBasicUserAuthenticator : IBasicUserAuthenticator